theRTB/ForzaShiftTone/README.md

 ## Current release
 **ForzaShiftTone.vbs**: to launch the application (Preferred)
-**ForzaShiftTone.bat**: to launch the application with an additional commandline window that shows debug information
+**ForzaShiftTone-debug.bat**: to launch the application with an additional commandline window that shows debug information

 Changes:
 - Removed zipped PyInstaller executables; they are considered a virus to due over-zealous machine-learning detection algorithms.